KangrisStudio/punya/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="ListView.Selection" .text} *Selection*
 : Returns the text in the `ListView` at the position of [`SelectionIndex`](#ListView.SelectionIndex).

-{:id="ListView.SelectionBinding" .dictionary .ro .bo} *SelectionBinding* : Returns the binding corresponding to the selection in the ListView.

 {:id="ListView.SelectionColor" .color} *SelectionColor*
 : The color of the item when it is selected.